mohan-slack/HUX_APP/README.md

 - Razorpay checkout library (loaded but awaiting production keys).

 ## Usage
-1. Ensure the assets folder remains at `Assets/` so image paths stay valid.
+1. Ensure the static assets live under `assets/` (all lowercase) so GitHub Pages and Linux hosts can resolve the paths.
 2. Open `huxorder.html` directly in a browser, or serve the directory with `python3 -m http.server` for a local web server.
 3. Replace `YOUR_RAZORPAY_KEY` in `huxorder.html` before enabling live payments.